 Water leaks and flooding are nightmares that haunt us each winter as our homes are put through a gruelling test that can create many ways for water to seep in.
 Not only is it a hassle to deal with a burst pipe or flooded basement, water damage can lead to more severe problems including mold and rotting.

 Keep your water worries at bay using these effective steps that will strengthen your home’s weak spots for leaks and flooding.
-And learn what you need to do to protect your home if you plan to be away on a winter vacation.

 Keep pipes from freezing